weld-project/weld/docs/language.md

 ## Sugar Operations

-To make programs easier to write, the NVL implementation also supports some "sugar" operations that translate into `for`s and builders.
+To make programs easier to write, the Weld implementation also supports some "sugar" operations that translate into `for`s and builders.
 These are currently represented as *macros*, which are substitution rules whose definitions are not handled by the optimizer.
 The sugar operations are commonly used functional programming operations such as `map` and `filter`.
 We list them below: